 Attachment Therapy in Chicago

 Attachment issues can play a role in relationship dysfunction if not properly addressed and worked on in therapy with a trained professional relationship therapist.
 At Confluent Relationship Therapy, we can discuss your attachment during session with the help of your partner, who will work to better understand your relationship functioning with the aid of this therapy.
-This style of therapy is also used on an individual and group level, but at Confluent Relationship Therapy we utilize this approach from the frame of the relationship as a whole.
+This style of therapy is also used on an individual and group level, but at Confluent Relationship Therapy we utilize this approach from the frame of the relationship.

 With the help of a therapist, you and your partner can explore your attachment and relationship styles along with learning how they relate to current functioning in your relationship.
 Sara has many years of experience treating relationships with attachment-based concepts.
-Reach out to Sara today to get started!

 A healthy connection is vital to the success of the union.
 We must feel connected in order to trust our significant other.

-Other Suggested Reading:
+Suggested Reading:

 Levine, A., & Heller, R. (2010).
 Attached: the new science of adult attachment and how it can help you find – and keep – love.
 New York, Jeremy P. Tarcher/Penguin.